Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop betting options for Corbin Carroll, Kris Bryant and others are available in the Arizona Diamondbacks-Colorado Rockies matchup at Coors Field on Saturday, starting at 8:10 PM ET.
+Oddsmakers have listed player props for Corbin Carroll, Charlie Blackmon and others when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!